 In December 2009, Lab 21 acquired Selah Technologies, a South Carolina based company whose technology originated from a Clemson University researcher.
 The InnoVenture conference in Greenville brought together a local entrepreneur and the Clemson University Research Foundation to form Selah several years ago.
-This acquisition will provide a strong basis from which to launch Lab 21's US business.
+Selah was purchased in May 2014 by EKF Diagnostics, a publicly traded company in the UK, making it one of the major exits in the Upstate's biotech industry.